TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

 These implementations are for learning purposes.
-They may be less efficient than the implementations in the Python standard library.
+They may be less efficient than the implementations in the Python standard library.Algorithm is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.
+Algorithms are generally created independent of underlying languages, i.e. an algorithm can be implemented in more than one programming language.

 ## Contribution Guidelines